palaa159/Docs/3rd Party Software/02-Neuromore.md

 ## Getting Started

-### Location
+To get started with Neuromore, try opening one of the OpenBCI tutorials from the "Back-End File System" pane:

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/obci_gs_loc.png?raw=true" width="50%">

-A good way to get started with neuromore and the whole concept of classifiers is to look at the Getting Started OBCI example.

-This example can be found in the Back-End File System display which has all sorts of useful classifiers and other examples.

-### Classifiers
-Neuromore calls these graphs of interconnected processing units, "Classifiers".
+An example of Neuromore's visual programming language will appear.
+Neuromore calls these graphs of interconnected processing units "Classifiers".
 The basic structure of a classifer consists of a input device (such as OpenBCI V3) connected to processing nodes that end in some sort of output node.

 This sort of graphical programming (or [visual programming](https://en.wikipedia.org/wiki/Visual_programming_language)) also appears in very popular programs like [PureData](https://puredata.info/) and [MAX]( https://en.wikipedia.org/wiki/Max_(software)/) for more general puroses and [OpenViBE](http://docs.openbci.com/research%20tools/OpenViBE) and of course neuromore for EEG specific processing.